 These reports aim to document the impact of COVID-19 on people who use and provide Long-Term Care and the measures adopted by different countries to contain and mitigate the impact of the virus.
 They are updated regularly as new information becomes available.
 If you’d like to contribute a report for a country that is not listed, please email email@example.com

-- There have been 55 nursing home residents diagnosed with COVID-19, of those 13 have died and 14 recovered, representing <1% of all COVID-19 cases and 17% of all deaths.
+- To date, there have been 2,050 nursing home residents diagnosed with COVID-19.
+Of those residents, 677 have died and 1,170 recovered with 52 active cases.
+Nursing home residents represent 7.5% of all COVID-19 cases in Australia and 75.3% of all COVID-related deaths.

 Report published by Andrea E. Schmidt, Kai Leichsenring, Heidemarie Staflinger, Charles Litwin and Annette Bauer, last updated on the 13th of July

 - The Austrian LTC system has been placed under huge pressure during the COVID19 crisis as it has not been considered the most important area of intervention from the onset.
 Masks and security gear were scarce and often missing in care homes and especially in home care.
 However, the number of cases as well as the number of deaths in care homes was generally lower in Austria than in other countries.

 - The Austrian government has created a 100 million euro LTC support fund to help regional governments find alternative sources of provision, if informal carers who provide more than 70% of all care, or migrant personal carers who cover about 6-7% of people in need of care, might drop out due to illness, travel restrictions or other reasons.

 - An issue with the Austrian LTC system is its significant reliance on live-in migrant carers (personal carers) from the neighbouring Slovak and Czech Republics, but increasingly also from Romania and Bulgaria.